erebe/greenclip/README.md

 **Usage :**

-Greenclip is intended to be use with [rofi](https://github.com/DaveDavenport/rofi)
+Greenclip is intended to be used with [rofi](https://github.com/DaveDavenport/rofi)

 1. Spawn the daemon ``` greenclip daemon ```
 2. When ever you need to get your selections history ``` rofi -modi "clipboard:greenclip print" -show clipboard ```